 Chatsworth Schools will ensure a ratio of at least one First Aid at Work (FAW) qualified member of staff to fifty people on site.
 The school will, as a result, comply with or exceed the Health and Safety Executive guidance of 1:50 in a high-risk environment.
-There will always be at least one qualified first aider on site whenever children are present.
+There will always be at least one qualified first aider on site whenever children are present and a fully qualified paediatric first aider whenever EYFS children are present.